 Here you can read: How long does it take to learn a language

-12 comments on “How Long to Get to a Conversational Level in a Language?”
+12 comments on “Reaching Conversational Level in a New Language”

 Comments are closed.